 Parshvanatha Basadi

 This temple called as Kamata Parshvanatha Basadi in records was probably erected in the late 11th century.
-An inscription found in the antarala / vestibule seems to associate Dhanakirthideva, disciple of Damanandi Traividyadeva with this Basadi.
+An inscription found in the antarala / vestibule seems to associate Dhanakirthideva, a disciple of Damanandi Traividyadeva with this Basadi.

 This temple called as Kamata Parshvanatha Basadi in records was probably erected in the late 11th century.
-An inscription found in the antarala / vestibule seems to associate Dhanakirthideva, disciple of Damanandi Traividyadeva with this Basadi.
+An inscription found in the antarala / vestibule seems to associate Dhanakirthideva, a disciple of Damanandi Traividyadeva with this Basadi.

 The image of Parshvanatha about 14' 6" high stands on a lotus pedestal.
 The reliefs at the base are not only of great artistic excellence but also of immense mythological interest.
 They reveal Parshvanath's encounter with his enemy, Kamata.
 The main image as well as the serpent body and the canopy are hewn out of a single block of schist.